Streisand working on first directing project since '96

 Her spokesman said however that the project has not been given the go-ahead yet because of financing issues.

-Streisand, 70, who made her directing debut in 1983 with "Yentl," told the Los Angeles Times last week it was proving hard to raise the $20 million (12.8 million pounds) financing for the film, which has a script written by Linda Yellen.
+Streisand, 70, who made her directing debut in 1983 with "Yentl," told the Los Angeles Times last week it was proving hard to raise the $20 million financing for the film, which has a script written by Linda Yellen.

 The actress is also working on a movie adaptation of the stage musical "Gypsy" in which she would star.
 Hollywood studio Universal Pictures said in March that "Downton Abbey" creator Julian Fellowes would adapt the Stephen Sondheim and Arthur Laurents musical for the screen, but did not announce a director or a start date for filming.